How to build a culture of service within a school? How to help students integrate an ethos of service into their lives?

 Perhaps this tableau can help develop a vision of this practice.

-Today I read an article [Education With Purpose](https://www.worldtribune.org/2025/education-with-purpose/) about 13 students from Soka University of America who spent a week studying the Amazon and conducting exchanges with the Kambeba Indigenous community outside of Manaus Brazil and with the Soka Amazon Institute.
-They studied biodiversity, our relationship with nature, and how we can coexist with it responsibly.
-It seems to me that whenever possible education should be rooted in action so students have a clear purpose.
+Today I read the article Education With Purpose about 13 students from Soka University of America who spent a week learning about the Amazon .
+They conducted exchanges with the Kambeba Indigenous community outside of Manaus, Brazil, and the Soka Amazon Institute.
+They studied biodiversity, our relationship with nature, and how people can coexist with it responsibly.
+It seems to me that whenever possible, education should be rooted in action so students have a clear purpose.
+I think that frames the spirit of volunteerism.

 We finished our Girls Volleyball season with a 9-1 record, top in our division.
 I am so proud of the freshmen and sophomores who powered the team.
-For the past two years the upperclass students volunteered in efforts to recruit incoming and second-year students.
-We spent a lot of time embracing, encouraging, and teaching the new students
+For the past two years, upperclass students have volunteered to recruit incoming and second-year students.
+We spent a lot of time embracing, encouraging, and coaching the new students

-As a result, I didn’t get all that much playing time this season but that’s okay.
-We graduating teammates are leaving behind us a team that will only get more dominant as the years go by.
+As a result, I didn’t get all that much playing time this season,but that’s okay.
+The graduating teammates are leaving behind us a team that will only get more dominant as the years go by.
 I hope we set an example that student athletes should have an expectation for serving younger students.

-Tomorrow the students from the Boy’s and Girl’s Volley Ball and Track Teams volunteer at the New York City Marathon.
-Many of us are in marathon training so there is a lot to learn!
+Tomorrow, the students from the Boys’ and Girls’ Volleyball and Track Teams volunteer at the New York City Marathon.
+Many of us are in marathon training, so there is a lot to learn!
 Coach told us, however, that we will be mostly working behind the scenes and might not even get to see runners.
 That’s okay.
 It took the volunteering efforts of many people—staff, parents, teachers, the PTA, and the Administration—to get us to where we are now.
-Our turn to do things that no one else really wants to do—moving water and supplies from one location to another, and cleaning up after thousands of runners and cheerers.
+Now it is our turn to do things that no one else notices—moving water and supplies from one location to another, and cleaning up after thousands of runners and cheerers.

-The Jammy Girlz (a girls’ rock band Heidi and bandmates co-founded) volunteer ever Friday afterschool” at the Early Birld Dinner hosted by Restaurant.
-It is attended mainly by retirees and we’ve become friends with many of the audience members.
-Sometimes they feel very isolated and I can’t tell who walks away happier: the encouragers or the encourages!
+The Jammy Girlz, a girls’ rock band I and three friends co-founded, volunteer every Friday after school at the Early Bird Dinner hosted by the restaurant.
+It is attended mainly by retirees, and we’ve become friends with many of the audience members.
+Sometimes, people of this age feel very isolated.
+The Jammy Girlz love music from The Great American Songbook, and the seniors we play for are delighted.
+I can’t tell who walks away happier: the encouragers or the encourages!

 The Jammy Girlz will rehearse in the morning and then volunteer with our Middle School girls at the ACS location.
 This is our second year working with some students who have undergone terrible problems in their lives.
 Our school principal encouraged us to raise a group of “successors” who can also be girl rockers.